bayuat/modified-areselp/README.md

 - Seed points selection using image processing techniques
 - New validation metrics

-The paper is accepted at The 40th ACM/SIGAPP Symposium On Applied Computing (ACM SAC'25)
+Please cite the following paper if you find this repo useful "Tama, Bayu Adhi, Sanjay Purushotham, and Vandana Janeja.
+"MorphoLayerTrace (MLT): A Modified Automated Radio-Echo Sounding Englacial Layer-tracing Algorithm for Englacial Layer Annotation in Ice Penetrating Radar Data."
+In Proceedings of the 40th ACM/SIGAPP Symposium on Applied Computing, pp. 605-612.
+2025."